Akita Cedar: A Traditional Japanese Cedar in Akita Prefecture

 At the end of the 20th century, the government finally began to protect Akita cedars

-Good news: A new species of cedar with half the pollen count has been developed in Akita Prefecture
+A new variety of cedar tree with less than half the amount of pollen has been developed in Akita Prefecture

 Yatate Pass (Odate City) on the border between Akita and Aomori prefectures.
 A planted forest of Akita cedars. ©Tabi Tohoku